 - Matchstick Men uses two variations, one with a water filtration system (the mark buys it to avoid paying taxes for a nonexistent European vacation), and one with a "winning" lottery ticket.

-- American Gods features a detailed description by Mr. Wednesday.
+- American Gods features a detailed description by the old grifter calling himself Mr. Wednesday.
 It's a plot point later.